|Nutrition Facts (per serving)|

-The White Wine Spritzer is a classic drink and one of the easiest cocktails you can mix up.
-It requires just two ingredients and is a fantastic way to dress up and add sparkle to any still white wine.
+The white wine spritzer is a classic drink and one of the easiest cocktails you can mix together.
+It requires just two ingredients and is a fantastic way to dress up and add sparkle to any white wine.

 The key to a great spritzer is to make sure your wine and sparkling water are as cold as possible.
 This creates a refreshing cocktail that really opens up the aromatics of the wine.
 It can also make an otherwise not-so-impressive wine enjoyable.

-The White Wine Spritzer is an uncomplicated drink but it's also a nice foundation for a few enhancements.
+The white wine spritzer is an uncomplicated drink, but it's also a nice foundation for a few enhancements.
 With the right garnish or some fruity ice, it can be just as impressive as any other cocktail.
-The best part is that its ease makes it a fantastic option to serve at a brunch, bridal shower, book club, or any small, intimate gathering.

-- Garnish with a lime wedge or orange peel.
+Garnish with a lime wedge or orange peel.
+Serve and enjoy.

-It can be something as simple as freezing herbs or edible flowers in your ice cube trays.
-Borage is a fun one and the delicate blue flowers look fantastic when trapped in ice.
-They also add a hint of cucumber to the drink as they melt.
-Rosemary, lavender, mint, and many other herbs are delightful as well.
+- Freeze herbs or edible flowers in your ice cube trays.
+Borage's delicate blue flowers look fantastic and add a hint of cucumber to the drink.
+Rosemary, lavender, and mint are delightful as well.

-For a very fun treat, stick a frozen fruit pop in your spritzer.
-This is great for summer and the longer it takes you to drink it, the more fruit will infuse into the drink.
-Make sure your glass is wide enough to fit the ice pop and place it top side down.
-The stick also lets you stir it.
+- Stick a frozen fruit pop in your spritzer in the summer.
+The longer it takes to drink it, the more fruit will infuse into the drink.
+Use a glass wide enough to fit the ice pop and place it top-side down; the stick also lets you stir it.
 Berry, peach, and mango ice pops add a nice splash of flavor.
 For a boozy kick, you may even think about creating poptails for your spritzers.